AgoraIO-Usecase/Live-Shop/Agora-Live-Shop-Windows/README.md

 CameraDeviceID=
 ```

-Finally, Open AgoraHQ.sln with your VC++ 2013(or higher) and build all solution and run.
+Finally, Open AgoraLiveShop-Windows.sln with your VC++ 2013(or higher) and build all solution and run.

 There is a Restart.bat script in the home directory.
 You need to copy the script to the execution directory during the actual running.